Hensingersville, Pennsylvania: 20th century

 In 1936, Hensingersville Dam was built on the east branch of Swabia Creek in the Lehigh River watershed.
 The dam is owned by the Alburtis Borough Authority and used for recreation purposes.
 The dam is earth and concrete, 18-feet high and 135-feet long.
 Its capacity is 51 acre.ft.
 Normal storage is 3 acre.ft with a surface area of 1 acre.
 It drains an area of 0.4 sqmi.
 The dam's latitude and longitude are 40.4877, -75.5823.

 Geography

 The community's elevation is 489 feet.
 Hensingersville appears on the East Greenville USGS survey as a populated place.
 It is split between the Alburtis ZIP Code of 18011 and the Macungie Zip Code of 18062.

-Public education
+Education

 Hensingersville is served by East Penn School District.
 Emmaus High School in Emmaus serves grades nine through twelve.
 Eyer Middle School and Lower Macungie Middle School, both in Macungie, serve grades six through eight.